Hour: Antiquity

+Sumer

+The division of an hour into 60 minutes and a minute into 60 seconds is a legacy of Sumerians.

 Ancient Egypt

 In ancient Egypt the flooding of the Nile was, and still is, an important annual event, crucial for agriculture.
 It was accompanied by the rise of Sirius before the sunrise, and the appearance of 12 constellations across the night sky, to which the Egyptians assigned some significance.
 Influenced by this, the Egyptians divided the night into 12 equal intervals.
 These were seasonal hours, shorter in the summer than in the winter.
 Subsequently, the day was divided into intervals as well, which eventually became more important than the nightly intervals.
 These subdivisions of a day spread to Greece, and later to Rome.

 Ancient Greece

 The ancient Greeks kept time differently than is done today.
 Instead of dividing the time between one midnight and the next into 24 equal hours, they divided the time from sunrise to sunset into 12 "seasonal hours" (their actual duration depending on season), and the time from sunset to the next sunrise again in 12 "seasonal hours".
 Initially, only the day was divided into 12 seasonal hours and the night into three or four night watches.

 By the Hellenistic period the night was also divided into 12 hours.
 The day-and-night (νυχθήμερον) was probably first divided into 24 hours by Hipparchus of Nicaea.
 The Greek astronomer Andronicus of Cyrrhus oversaw the construction of a horologion called the Tower of the Winds in Athens during the first century BCE.
 This structure tracked a 24-hour day using both sundials and mechanical hour indicators.

 The canonical hours were inherited into early Christianity from Second Temple Judaism.

 By AD 60, the Didache recommends disciples to pray the Lord's Prayer three times a day; this practice found its way into the canonical hours as well.
 By the second and third centuries, such Church Fathers as Clement of Alexandria, Origen, and Tertullian wrote of the practice of Morning and Evening Prayer, and of the prayers at the third, sixth and ninth hours.

 In the early church, during the night before every feast, a vigil was kept.
 The word "Vigils", at first applied to the Night Office, comes from a Latin source, namely the Vigiliae or nocturnal watches or guards of the soldiers.
 The night from six o'clock in the evening to six o'clock in the morning was divided into four watches or vigils of three hours each, the first, the second, the third, and the fourth vigil.

 The Horae were originally personifications of seasonal aspects of nature, not of the time of day.

 The list of 12 Horae representing the 12 hours of the day is recorded only in Late Antiquity, by Nonnus.
 The first and twelfth of the Horae were added to the original set of ten: